manav0/HybridDR_ADF_Repository/README.md

 The framework presents the Disaster Recovery (DR) solution architecture for Microsoft’s Analytics Platform System (APS).
 While there are several DR Architectures available for APS; this IP focuses on Dual Load approach implementation.

-The Dual Load solution focusses on loading and tracking each flat data file into both the Primary & Secondary APS systems with an ETL workflow implementation using Azure Data Factory (ADF)
+The Dual Load solution ensures loading and step-by-step tracking of each flat data file into both the Primary & Secondary APS systems with an ETL workflow implementation using Azure Data Factory (ADF)

-**DUAL LOAD DR FRAMEWORK** is accomplished by following processes:
+**DUAL LOAD DR FRAMEWORK**

+Dual load framework is accomplished by following processes:

 a.
 A process that pulls all the source system data to be processed in a
     > central location.
 When dual loading two systems, the dual ETL